menandmice/micetro_docs/guides/user-manual/ipam.rst

 Network Configuration
 ^^^^^^^^^^^^^^^^^^^^^

-When creating a new network, DHCP scope, or container, you must complete the Properties dialog box in the final step.
+When creating a new network, DHCP scope, or container, you must complete the Properties page in the final step.

 These properties are defined in :ref:`admin-custom-properties`.